 To the basic mixture, try adding different spices, or dried fruit and nuts.
 The possibilities are endless!

-Packages of homemade fudge make a lovely present for special occasions such as a birthday for those friends and family that have a sweet tooth.
+Packages of homemade pumpkin spice fudge make a lovely present for special occasions such as a birthday for those friends and family that have a sweet tooth.

-Try making your fudge late in the day.
+Try making yours late in the day.
 The wonderful smell in the house is a great welcome home after a hard day at school or work!

 It is hard to believe that fudge started out as a mistake during a toffee making session!
 This delicious and soft sweet originated in the USA during a lecturers’ class on the delights of making toffee.